sonic sketchbooks 2017

 My general practice when field recording is to record for a minimum of 20 minutes to allow for event breadth and listening flow.
 The listener, if interested, is given time to forget about time, to inhabit the simultaneously evidentiary and conjured event space of the recording.

 For sonic sketchbooks this important sense or state of flow is semblanced by dissolving between the excerpts to carry the listener from one scene to the next.
 Of course, no listener will sit for two hours.
+Each person boards or enters the experience at an unknown location and disembarks or exits when they’ve travelled, by their own estimation, far enough.
+This sketchbook is a sonic journey without destination, enabled by the technologic thaumaturgy of handheld audio recording.

 In 1996 the Japanese Ministry of the Environment realised the ‘100 Soundscapes of Japan’ project.
 From 738 submissions received from all over the country the Japan Soundscape Study Group selected a representative 100.
 These recordings of water, insects, birds, bells, steam locomotives and traditional agricultural and craft activities were intended to act as counterpoints to the exponential rise of industrial and consumerist noise pollution, to function as sonic talismans for local communities and to promote re-evaluation of the often ignored sonic fabric of everyday life.